Wamsutta Mills

-Wamsutta Mills is a former textile manufacturing company and current brand for bedding and other household products.
+Wamsutta Mills is a former textile manufacturing company and current brand offering sheets, towels, bedding and other household products.
 Founded by Thomas Bennett, Jr. on the banks of the Acushnet River in New Bedford, Massachusetts in 1846 and opened in 1848, Wamsutta Mills was named after Wamsutta, the son of a Native American chief who negotiated an early alliance with the English settlers of the Plymouth Colony.
 It was the first of many textile mills in New Bedford, and gradually led to cotton textile manufacturing overtaking whaling as the town's principal industry by the 1870s.

 Wamsutta Mills became well known for producing fine quality shirtings, sheetings and other fine cotton products.
-The Wamsutta name continues to be used as a brand today, marketed by American retailer Bed Bath & Beyond in North America and Brazilian textile conglomerate Springs Global in South America.
+The Wamsutta name continues to be used as a brand today, formerly marketed by American retailer Bed Bath & Beyond in North America and Brazilian textile conglomerate Springs Global in South America.
+Following Bed Bath & Beyond's bankruptcy in 2023, the brand assets were acquired by Indo Count Global, with plans to relaunch in 2025 selling direct to consumers online.

 History

 Planning and raising funds

 The Wamsutta Mills were conceived by Thomas Bennett Jr. of nearby Fairhaven, Massachusetts.
 Bennett originally planned to locate the mill in Georgia, where he had previously worked for fellow Fairhaven native Dwight Perry, in a mill.
 However, one prominent investor, Congressman Joseph Grinnell stipulated that the mill be located in his home city, New Bedford.

 On April 8, 1846, the new corporation was granted a charter from the Massachusetts General Court.
 By mid-1847, Bennett raised $160,000 for the mill, mostly in small investments of ten shares or less from skeptical New Bedford businessmen who were unfamiliar with the textile industry.
 The first meeting of the stockholders was held in 1847 and Joseph Grinnell was elected president and Thomas Bennett Jr., who had served as the superintendent of the Wamsutta Mills from 1846 until 1874, the secretary.